IssaAlBawwab/Data-Science-Salary/README.md

 - Handle missing or null values.
 - Convert categorical data into a suitable format for modeling (e.g., one-hot encoding).

-### Feature Engineering
-- Potential creation of new features that could improve model performance.

 ## Exploratory Data Analysis (EDA)

 - Statistical summary of the data.
 - Distribution of salaries.
-- Correlations between features and the target variable (salary).

 ## Model Building

-- Selection of suitable models for salary prediction (e.g., linear regression, random forest, gradient boosting).
+- Selection of suitable models for salary prediction (e.g., xgboost, random forest).
 - Splitting the dataset into training and testing sets.
 - Model training and parameter tuning.

 ## Model Evaluation

-- Evaluation metrics (e.g., RMSE, R² score).
+- Evaluation metrics (e.g., RMSE).
 - Comparison of model performances.

 ## Conclusion

 - Summary of findings.
 - Insights into factors influencing data science salaries.
-- Recommendations for further research or improvement in model accuracy.